lingo-reviews/tenets/go/README.md

 ### dev/

-A helper libs for writing a tenet in Go.
+Helper libs for writing a tenet in Go.

 ### tenets/